DilanMalaka/DilanMalaka/README.md

 ## 💻 About Me

-- 🔭 I am a dedicated Software Engineering undergraduate with great problem-solving skills.
-I am also a good communicator who is able to understand complex technical concepts.
+- 🔭 I am a dedicated Software Engineering graduate with excellent problem-solving skills.
+I am also a good communicator who can understand complex technical concepts.
 I have strong problem-solving and analytical skills.
-Self motivated and a quick learner.
-I can adapt to any environment in a quick-time.
-Currently I am looking for opportunities in order to gain experience.
+Self-motivated and a quick learner.
+I can adapt to any environment quickly.
+Currently, I am working as a software engineer at Epic Technology Group in Sri Lanka. experience.

-- 🌱 Currently I'm learning React js & Node js
+- 🌱 Currently I'm learning AWS
 - 👯 I’m looking to collaborate with other self-motivated learning developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to sing, play guitar & listen music
+- ⚡ Fun fact: I love to sing, play guitar & listen to music